-POSITION OVERVIEW: The position of Program Advisor, Student Activities is responsible for advising and supporting the SUA Program Board in areas as assigned as well as registered student groups at the University of Minnesota.
-This position will specifically have responsibilities for supervising the assigned Program Board Coordinator, advising assigned student Program Board Committees, and coordinating assigned Student Activities initiatives.
+The position of Advisor, Student Activities is responsible for advising and supporting the SUA Program Board in areas as assigned as well as registered student groups at the University of Minnesota.
+This position will specifically have responsibilities for advising assigned student Program Board Committees, and coordinating assigned Student Activities initiatives.

 Other responsibilities will include ensuring student group compliance with University policies and permits, acting as an advisor and interpreter of policy to student groups and being a liaison to the University and its constituents.
-The position will report to the Events and Activities, Program Director.
+The position will report to the Program Director - Events and Activities.

-Supervision (40%) • Supervise, train and evaluate one student Program Board Coordinator who is responsible for production elements for up to six large scale, campus-wide Program Board events planned annually. • Serve as on-call supervisor for 50+ Campus Wide Events, most of which occur on nights and weekends. • Educate five student Program Board Coordinators, in their paraprofessional role, on peer supervision, presentation skills, decision-making, problem-solving, managing confidential information, and developing autonomy.
+Supervision (40%) • Supervise, train and evaluate one student Program Board Coordinator who is responsible for production elements for up to six large scale, campus-wide Program Board events planned annually. • May serve as on-call supervisor for 50+Campus Wide Events, most of which occur on nights and weekends. • Educate five student Program Board Coordinators, in their paraprofessional role, on peer supervision, presentation skills, decision-making, problem-solving, managing confidential information, and developing autonomy.

 General Duties and Responsibilities (10%) • Advise and consult with registered student groups on student group registration, policy and procedures, conflict resolution, problem solving, event planning and risk management. • Work with colleagues in Student Unions & Activities to offer programs, resources, and services to support an inclusive and diverse University community. • Assist in Student Activities outreach and community-building efforts through presentations, tabling, and workshop facilitation. • Other duties and special projects as assigned.